Clourynth/D8300-Frequency-Limiter/README.md

 ## Why you need this?
 ### Use this you want to improve your Screen On Time by a margin.

-- When swapping apps, CPU frequency will boost to a very high level to maintain the smoothness.
 - This module lowers the CPU frequency to the target value after boot, reduces the peak power significantly when swapping apps.
 - You can also use apps like FKM or EX Manager to change frequency, but this is a magisk autoscript, so it will be much convenient.